 With the warmth of the wood stove at my back, I gaze out the window.
 Below me the broad roofs of Hanako’s studio to the right and my mother-in-law Kuniko’s house to the left stretch like the wings of the cheeky ravens that often perch upon their peaks.
 The layered ridge lines of mountains ripple in the distance.
 A brilliant sun shines crisp and bright.
 Its low rays pierce through a gap in the trees and ignite a burning desire for spring.
 I’m ready to molt, to wear looser fabrics, to feel the sun and air on my skin.
-Those days are still distant but I sense spring is stirring at unseen depths and today just might be the day I long for each year as winter wanes.
+Those days are still distant but I sense spring is stirring at unseen depths.
+And today just might be the day I long for each year as winter wanes.
+The day that foraging begins in Japan.

 We take off down the narrow lane that snakes from our hilltop to the valley of Mirukashi proper below.
 It winds through thickets of bamboo, past ume orchards, and around mikan groves.
 We park beside an imposing storehouse clad in faded blue corrugated panels that match the color of the sky.
 We leap from the car anxious to find this jewel we seek and slide down the path, wary of hidden hollows that could quickly twist an ankle.
 Between the steep embankment above and a stagnant stream below, bracken ferns that grow tall and broad in summer have collapsed into a cascading tangled canopy.
 Drawing back a clump of desiccated fronds, I find an emerald trumpet of delicate leaves cradling a cluster of quilted button like buds.
 This is fukinoto, the first tangible indicator that spring is indeed is on the rise.

 Fukinoto are the early flower of the common butterbur weed.
-They are the first of a string of sansai, wild vegetables that we forage throughout spring.
+They are the first of a string of sansai, wild vegetables that we forage throughout spring in the hills of Japan.
 They are the green of new beginnings, the only sign of life in a still barren, brown landscape.
 Though we officially entered the new year just over a month ago, for me, the start of a new revolution around the sun begins here with this first sign of renewal and awakening.
 I raise the dirty, wet stem to my nose and drink in the earthy, pungent aroma of spring breaking from winter.

-In February, when the world outside my window feels bleak and I’ve tired of pale winter vegetables, the vibrant green of the fukinoto bud is a welcome shade at the table.
-In these early days of foraging, when they are tight and petit and rare, I’ll deep fry them slightly battered in their entirety and eat them piping hot with a drizzle of lemon and a sprinkle of sea salt.
-Fukinoto must plow through unyielding soil and the taste of that trial is lodged in their cells.
-Tempura locks in fukinoto’s subtle umami and under the crip bite of deep-fried batter they are velvety smooth with a bitterness that defines spring.
-On other nights I’ll mix the chopped blanched buds with sweet white miso and walnuts for a sublime umami-rich, bitter-sweet appetizer that pairs beautifully with a dry sake.
-Though a fire still blazes in the wood stove, and flurries still occasionally fall, with a dab of this fukimiso on the tongue and a sip of sake to follow, time slows just a little as we savor the promise of spring.
+In February the world outside my window feels bleak and I’ve grown tired of pale winter vegetables.
+The vibrant green of the fukinoto bud is a welcome shade at the table.
+In these early days of foraging they are tight and petit and rare so I deep fry them slightly battered in their entirety.
+We eat them piping hot with a drizzle of lemon and a sprinkle of sea salt.
+Fukinoto plow through unyielding soil and the taste of that trial is lodged in their cells.
+Tempura locks in fukinoto’s subtle umami and within a crisp bite.
+Under of deep-fried batter they are velvety smooth with a bitterness that defines spring.
+On other nights I’ll mix the chopped blanched buds with sweet white miso and walnuts for a sublime umami-rich, bitter-sweet appetizer.
+Nothing pairs more beautifully with a dry sake.
+A fire still blazes in the wood stove, and flurries still occasionally fall.
+But with a dab of this fukimiso on the tongue and a sip of sake to follow, time slows just a little as we savor the promise of spring.

 Follow along for a visual feast at the seasonal table and be the first to know about new adventures and workshops. #epicureanideals #mirukashi